Kyuery/Bandit-OverTheWire/Levels/Level 12 to Level 13.md

 ssh bandit13@bandit.labs.overthewire.org -p 2220
 ```

-Enter the password you found when prompted.
+Enter the password you found when prompted